-College of Health Professions University of Arkansas for Medical Sciences 4301 West Markham Street, #619 Little Rock, AR 72205 Telephone: (501) 686-5730
+College of Health Professions University of Arkansas for Medical Sciences 4301 West Markham Street, #619 Little Rock, AR 72205 Telephone: (501) 686-5730 Email: CHPWelcomeCenter@uams.edu

-Cytotechnology is a full-time, day program with one cohort of up to 10 students beginning each fall semester.
+Cytotechnology is a full-time, day program with one cohort of up to 8 students beginning each fall semester.
 It is a 12 month program that requires completion of three semesters (fall, spring, summer) upon which a Bachelor of Science in Cytotechnology is awarded.
-Graduates of the cytotechnology program are eligible to apply to take the national registry certification examination in cytotechnology given by the American Society of Clinical Pathology Board of Certification.
+Graduates of the cytotechnology program are eligible to apply for the certification examination in cytotechnology given by the American Society of Clinical Pathology Board of Certification.
 The program's mission, goals, and competencies can be found on the department website.